TropicaEngineering/dirty-screener/readme.txt

                  CREDIT & ATTRIBUTION
 ============================================================

-This project was created by Tropica Engineering - https://tropica.dev.
+This project was created by Tropica Engineering.
 If you find it useful, we appreciate a mention or link back to our work.

 ============================================================